+She leaned her weight on the rim of the washbasin, scowling at the water.
 “I did the hall yesterday, Master Fauhurst.”

 “Well it certainly doesn’t look like it.”
 He folded his arms.
 “Tell me, girl, when you cleaned the floor, did you use a brush and soap or merely a rag and wishful thinking?”

 Kitlyn closed her eyes, hands kneading the dress under the water.
 “I’ll go over it again.”